anfractuosity/ipsum/README.md

 * Interaction with programs - for instance, which programs you spend most of your time using
 * File creation - monitoring the creation of new files
 * Music you listen to
-* Websites you view, along with their content
+* Websites you view, along with their content - categorise websites
 * Emotion from OpenCV